Software

 • Footage from any previously unrecorded (i.e. range or depth extensions) or unidentifiable species should be sent to the project taxonomist for formal ID.
 It is important to send footage clip rather than still images.

-• R workflows are provided in a GitHub repository to enable comparison with regional species lists and likely minimum and maximum sizes for each species (Langlois et al. 2017).
+• R workflows are provided on the CheckEM website to enable comparison with regional species lists and likely minimum and maximum sizes for each species).

 It cannot be stressed enough that any corrections should be made to the annotation files before data is exported to GlobalArchive or other repositories (i.e. only QA/QC and validation annotations should be publicly released).

-A national stereo-BRUV steering group has been set up to oversee a nationally coordinated BRUV monitoring program (Supp.
-7).
+A national stereo-BRUV steering group has been set up to oversee a nationally coordinated BRUV monitoring program (Table 5).
 Any new stereo-BRUV deployments should be discussed with this steering group to ensure that, where possible, they can be integrated within the national program.

 Data release